OrrBin/thoughts/README.md

 Current implemented parsers: `feelings`, `pose`, `color image`, `depth image`

 #### Staring the parser
-The parser relies on environment variable `PARSER` to select which parser to start. default value is `all` in which case all parsers would be started

-Also relies on environment variable `MQ_URL` to connect to a message queue. default value is `rabbitmq://127.0.0.1:5672`.

     $ python -m thoughts.parsers run-parsers #run all parsers

     ----------------------------------------------------------------------------------

+    $ python -m thoughts.parsers run-parsers -p color_image #run only color image parser

+    ----------------------------------------------------------------------------------

     $ python -m thoughts.parsers run_parser color_image  #run color_image parser

-    ----------------------------------------------------------------------------------

-    $ export PARSER=feelings
-    $ export MQ_URL=MQ_URL=rabbitmq://128.0.0.5:5672
-    $ python -m thoughts.parsers run-parsers #run feelings parser, using custom message queue url

 #### Staring the parser using docker (Examples)
+When running with docker the parser relies on environment variable `PARSER` to select which parser to start. default value is `all` in which case all parsers would be started

+Also relies on environment variable `MQ_URL` to connect to a message queue. default value is `rabbitmq://127.0.0.1:5672`.

     $ sudo docker run  --name parsers --network my-net -v ~/thoughts:/var/data/thoughts -e MQ_URL=rabbitmq://rabit:5672 thoughts-parsers   # starting all parsers as one container, default
                                                         # using custom message queue url where rabit is the name of